Resources for Programs Pursuing NAEYC Higher Education Accreditation

-The NAEYC Higher Education Accreditation Handbook and Professional Preparation Standards
+The NAEYC Higher Education Accreditation Handbook and Higher Education Accreditation Standards

-As your program works to achieve or maintain accreditation, the 2017 NAEYC Higher Education Accreditation Handbook and the 2010 NAEYC Standards for Initial and Advanced Professional Preparation Programs will be your primary resources for policies, procedures, and other relevant guidelines.
+As your program works to achieve or maintain accreditation, the NAEYC Higher Education Accreditation Handbook and Higher Education Accreditation Standards will be your primary resources for policies, procedures, and other relevant guidelines.

-- Application and eligibility review ($561; due with program applications for eligibility submitted on or after September 1, 2017)
+- Application and eligibility review ($600; due with program applications for eligibility)

-- Accreditation review ($1,683 if submitting one program, $2,244 if submitting more than one program; due with Self-Study Report on March 31 or September 30)
+- Accreditation review ($1,800 if submitting one program, $2,400 if submitting more than one program; due with initial Self-Study Report on March 31 or September 30)

 - Site visit ($6,500*; due after Self-Study Report is approved and by July 31 for visits the following fall or December 15 for visits the following spring)

-- Annual fee ($1,683 for one program, $2,244 for more than one program; due on each anniversary of accreditation review fee submission.
+- Annual fee ($1,800 for one program, $2,400 for more than one program; due on March 31 each year following accreditation decision.
 On the rare occasion when program circumstances (not NAEYC circumstances) require a program to extend its candidacy beyond one year, the program will pay an annual fee to maintain its candidacy status.)